• Home

 Conclusion

 There are many different types of homeschooling.
-But the two main types are unschooling and classical homeschooling.
-Unschooling allows children to learn from their own experiences.
-They are free to explore whatever interests them.
+However, the two main types are unschooling and classical homeschooling.
+Unschooling allows children to learn from their own experiences and explore whatever interests them.
 Classical homeschooling involves a series of lessons and activities designed to teach children.
 A curriculum is set out, focusing on reading, writing, and mathematics.

 Next Post